Get Ready! Google Chrome to Block Mixed Content Starting December 2019

-If you’ve ignored website security and HTTPS over the last five or so years it’s time to get your ducks in order – and before December 2019.
+If you’ve ignored website security and HTTPS over the last five or so years it’s time to get your ducks in order because Google Chrome will block mixed content as of December 2019.

-Google has made another big announcement concerning HTTPS and how its Chrome browser users will start to see your website:
+Google made the big announcement concerning HTTPS and how its Chrome browser users will start to see your website as follows:

-Essentially, starting in December Google will gradually start blocking all mixed content by default.
+Essentially, starting in December, Google will gradually start blocking all mixed content that isn’t secure by default.

 What is Mixed Content?

-Mixed content refers to sub-resources like images, audio and videos loading over an insecure http:// connection despite the website loading on a secure https:// connection.
+Mixed content refers to sub-resources like images, audio, and videos loading over an insecure https:// connection, despite the website loading on a secure https:// connection.
 If this is you – you’re not alone.
 Google states that many https:// pages currently have this problem.

 What is the Problem with Mixed Content?

-When mixed content is loaded insecurely over http:// the users’ privacy and security is threatened.
+Google Chrome will block mixed content that is loaded insecurely over https:// because they feel that the users’ privacy and security could be threatened.

 In addition to privacy and security issues, mixed content creates a confusing browser user experience.
 The page isn’t clearly presented as secure or insecure – but somewhere in between.
 Can your visitors really trust the security of your website when getting these mixed signals?

-In a nutshell, Google will eventually block mixed content meaning that if your images, audio and videos are loading over an insecure http:// connection they will be blocked.
+In a nutshell, Google Chrome will block mixed content, which means that if your images, audio, and videos are loading over an insecure https:// connection they will be blocked.

-This means that all the hard work you put into creating and selecting great visuals for your website will be wasted as they will be unviewable by visitors.
+Essentially, all the hard work you put into creating and selecting great visuals for your website will be wasted as they will be not be viewable by visitors.

 The blocking of mixed content is a gradual roll out starting with Chrome 79 in December 2019, followed by stricter actions with Chrome 80 and Chrome 81.